Oriental Breed Guide

 Siamese and Oriental kitties are almost indistinguishable, if not for their different colors.
 They both have a long, muscular body that is perfect for jumping on cat towers.
 Orientals have wedge-shaped heads and large, pointed ears on the top of their heads.

 Orientals walk on small, dainty, oval paws and love swinging around their long, thin tail.
 They have a medium-length coat that is fine and silky and come in more colors and patterns than any other breed.
-They also have unique, piercing eyes that can be blue, green or odd (one blue and one green).
+They also have unique, almond-shaped eyes that can be blue, green or odd (one blue eye and one green eye).

 Oriental Cat Personality and Temperament